-Joan's younger child (Susan) stays at her employer's on-site child-care center while she works.
-The benefits from this child-care center qualify to be excluded from her income.
+Joan's younger child (Susan) stays at her employer's on-site childcare center while she works.
+The benefits from this childcare center qualify to be excluded from her income.
 Her employer reports the value of this service as \$3,000 for the year.
-This \$3,000 is shown in box 10 of her Form W-2, but is not included in taxable wages in box 1.
+This \$3,000 is shown on her Form W-2 in box 10, but is not included in taxable wages in box 1.